acosoi/xwing-py-utils/README.md

 * update `MarkdownPrinter` to be able to scale down images (they're currently a bit too large when converting the Markdown output to PDF);
 * add a list of moves per ship (preferably with images);
 * `xwing-data` does not provide images of actual ships; look for other sources for those images (for use in `inventory.py`).

+---

+Star Wars, X-Wing: The Miniatures Game and all related properties, images and text are owned by Fantasy Flight Games, Lucasfilm Ltd., and/or Disney.